 Finally, even though it would be better not to pair fried dishes in order not to make the meal too heavy, gluttony often wins.

-So with fried pork chops we can indulge every now and then, even to the delight of children, in the classic fried potatoes or the amazing breaded zucchini.
+So with fried pork chops we can indulge every now and then, even to the delight of children, in the classic fried potatoes, roasted potatoes or the amazing breaded zucchini.
 In this way you won’t go wrong for sure!

 Breadcrumbs: Bought or Homemade?